 Campaigning

 Once nominations are announced, candidates are required to campaign and promote their candidacy.
-This will include creating their own promotional assets, speaking with students about why they are the most suitable candidate, and answering questions submitted by students (include link to question form).
+This will include creating their own promotional assets, speaking with students about why they are the most suitable candidate, and answering questions submitted by students on OU Student Connect.
 Campaigning must be fair, positive and respectful.
+More advice can be found on our campaign guidance page and in our Election rules.

 Candidate

-Candidate is the title given to anyone who successfully submits a nomination form and stands for a role during the student elections.
+Candidate is the title given to anyone who successfully submits a nomination form and stands for a role during the Leadership Elections.

 Student Leadership Team (SLT)

-The Student Leadership Team lead the Association’s strategic direction, run events and activities and talk to The Open University on your behalf about decisions that affect students.
+The Student Leadership Team lead Open SU’s strategic direction, run events and activities and talk to The Open University on your behalf about decisions that affect students.
 They represent the collective rather than individual needs of the student body.

 Civica

-Civica are the company who run and process the Association’s Student Elections.
+Civica are the company who run and process the Open SU's Elections.
 This is where you will find out information on how to vote, and all voting will take place on the Civica Election Portal.

 External Elections Advisor

-The External Elections Advisor will be an individual who independently oversees the election, working in consultation with the Deputy Returning Officer who will be a member of staff at the Students Association.
+The External Elections Advisor will be an individual who independently oversees the election, working in consultation with the Deputy Returning Officer, who will be a member of staff at the Open SU.
 They can act as an independent party for larger queries if and when required.

 Manifesto

 As part of the nomination process, candidates will submit a manifesto.
 The manifesto gives the candidate an opportunity to discuss why they are standing for election in a particular position and why voters should vote for them.
-For President and Deputy President, they should be no longer than 400 words, and for all other roles the word cap is 200.
+A nominee's manifesto is essentially the answers to the candidate questions on the nomination form.

 Nomination

-This describes the process someone must follow and submit in order to become a candidate in the student elections.
+This describes the process someone must follow and submit to become a candidate in the Leadership Elections.

 ‘Teams’, MS Teams, Microsoft Teams

-Microsoft Teams is a messaging and communication programme that will act as a central hub for conversations, events and meetings between candidates and the Association.
-It allows for document sharing, video conversations and instant messaging.
+Microsoft Teams is a messaging and communication programme that will act as a central hub for events and meetings between candidates and Open SU.
 To find out more Download Teams and check out their tutorials.